jesusalberto11/Year-progress/README.md

 ## :gem: Acknowledgements

-This project helped me understand the basic management of Angular, I learned how to create and reuse components, work with time variables, and learn more about responsive design.
+This project helped me understand the basic management of Angular, I learned how to create and reuse components, work with time variables, work with custom themening, learn more about responsive design and learned how to trasnlate my app to differente languages.